mgironamata/mgironamata/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student at the [Computational and Biological Learning Lab](https://cbl-website.onrender.com/) (University of Cambridge) and the [British Antarctic Survey](https://www.bas.ac.uk/).
+I am a PhD student at the [British Antarctic Survey](https://www.bas.ac.uk/) and the [Machine Learning Group](https://cbl-website.onrender.com/) (University of Cambridge), supervised by [Dr Andrew Orr](https://www.bas.ac.uk/profile/anmcr/), [Prof Rich Turner](http://www.eng.cam.ac.uk/profiles/ret26) and [Dr Scott Hosking](http://scotthosking.com).

 My research interests include probabilistic modelling for environmental and climate sciences.
 I am currently working on improving precipitation and river flow predictions in data-scarce mountain regions, such as the Himalayas, and exploring how this translates into actionable information for better decision making.

-My background is in civil engineering, hydrology, and environmental data science.
+My background is in [civil engineering](https://www.upc.edu/en/masters/civil-engineering) (MEng, Polytechnic University of Catalonia), [hydrology](https://www.imperial.ac.uk/civil-engineering/prospective-students/postgraduate-taught-admissions/environmental-engineering-cluster/msc-hydrology-and-water-resources-management/)  (MSc, Imperial College London), and [environmental data science](https://ai4er-cdt.esc.cam.ac.uk/) (MRes, University of Cambridge).

 <!-- I hold an MRes in [Environmental Data Science](https://ai4er-cdt.esc.cam.ac.uk/) from the University of Cambridge, an MSc in [Hydrology and Water Resources Management](https://www.imperial.ac.uk/civil-engineering/prospective-students/postgraduate-taught-admissions/environmental-engineering-cluster/msc-hydrology-and-water-resources-management/) from Imperial College London, and an MEng in [Civil Engineering](https://www.upc.edu/en/masters/civil-engineering) from the Polytechnic University of Catalonia (BarcelonaTECH). -->